fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

       "expires_in": 3600,
   }

 If the Refresh Token is expired or invalid, the PID/(Q)EAA Provider MUST issue an error, using the error type member set to ``invalid_grant``.
-Therefore, to obtain the Digital Credential an issuance flow authenticating the User is required, as defined in Section :ref:`Low-Level Issuance Flow <Low-Level Issuance Flow>`.
+Therefore, to obtain the Digital Credential an issuance flow authenticating the User is required, as defined in Section :ref:`pid-eaa-issuance:Low-Level Issuance Flow`.

 .. _sec_pei_security_considerations_1: